Scholarships & Financial Aid

 - University of Dayton scholarships

-- Wilmington College of Ohio scholarships
+- University of Toledo scholarships

 - Wittenberg University scholarships

-- Wright State University first-year scholarships
+- Wright State University scholarships